 How you can participate in the Teal Pumpkin Project by making your own teal pumpkin.
-Plus ideas for what to hand out instead of candy and why.
+Plus ideas for what to hand out instead of candy and why you should make a teal pumpkin this Halloween.

-A few years ago I was inspired to hand out free Jr. Frosty coupons from Wendy’s instead of candy.
-I had a couple reasons for this:
+A few years ago I was inspired to hand out free Jr. Frosty coupons from Wendy’s instead of candy on Halloween.
+I had a couple of reasons for this:

 - I was tired of handing out candy and then eating the rest of it.

-- My niece was recently diagnosed with severe allergies and I was introduced to the Teal Pumpkin Project.
+- My cousin was recently diagnosed with severe allergies and I was introduced to the Teal Pumpkin Project.

 What is the Teal Pumpkin Project?